air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 3. Apply core function to each above group to create IC transactions
 4. For each "IC from subsidiary", create a csv file

-### Jupyter Notebook
+# Jupyter Notebook
-To view the Jupyter notebook, click [here](https://nbviewer.jupyter.org/github/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.ipynb).
+To view the solution in a Jupyter notebook, click [here](https://nbviewer.jupyter.org/github/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.ipynb).